haoict/messenger-no-ads/README.md

 <img src="https://haoict.github.io/cydia/images/mnabanner.jpg" alt="Messenger No Ads" width="414"/>

 ## Features
+*Tap on your profile picture on top right of the screen to access settings*
 - No Ads
-- Disable Read Receipt.
-Can be added to Control center for quickly turn on/off. *Go to Setting -> Control Center -> Customize Controls -> Add Messenger No Ads*
+- Disable Read Receipt
 - Disable Typing Indicator
 - Disable Story Seen (see others's stories but they won't know it)
 - Can save friend's story.
 (Tap ... on top right of story view -> Save)
 - Hide Search Bar (iOS12) / Hide Stories Row / Hide People tab
 - Support iOS 11 (tested) - 12 (tested) - 13 (tested)
-- Support latest Messenger version (If it doesn't work, you should update the app to latest version 258.0 - 260.1)
+- Support latest Messenger version (If it doesn't work, you should update the app to latest version >=258.0)

 ## Cydia Repo